People with high functioning anxiety are often successful, using their fears to motivate them, but they also experience many symptoms of anxiety.

 But if you have high functioning anxiety, your fear motivates you, propels you to excel in everything you do.

 People with high functioning anxiety often resist seeking help because they believe that their anxiety is key to their success.

 But this fear is groundless.

-Some of the most brilliant and successful people throughout history have considered anti-anxiety techniques such as meditation, visualization, exercise, and power naps to be part of their recipe for success.
+Some of the most brilliant and successful people throughout history have made anti-anxiety techniques such as meditation, visualization, exercise, and power naps a part of their recipe for success.